zwizwa/uc_tools/gdb/README.mod.md

 - Anything else goes in `mod_*.c` files.
 Typically this is glue code that e.g. instantiates inline functions and global data structures from `.h` files

+The `instance.h` init system can be used to properly sequence module initialization at boot.